Iriomote Island 西表島

 Iriomote-jima holds a special place in the Japanese imagination, with its outstanding wild flora, fauna and endemic species.
 The island has the feeling of a remote South Pacific island, as it didn't have many visitors for a very long time.

-Iriomote is part of Yaeyama, and is the second largest island of the archipelago of Ryukyu and Okinawa Prefecture.
-It is also one of the islands furthest to the east, and is much closer to Taiwan than the island of Kyushu.
+Iriomote is the second-largest island of Okinawa and forms part of the Yaeyama Islands.
+It is also one of the island's furthest to the east and is much closer to Taiwan than the island of Kyushu.

 An unspoiled island